 This worldwide practice is still a thing, WEW tells us.
 "It's a tradition that the bride and her father open the ball, and then the father gives the bride away to the groom during this first dance, and the bride and groom finish it together."
 For everyone else, the dancing starts around midnight and as we've said, can go until the wee hours of the morning.

 The traditional French wedding dessert is a pyramid of caramel-covered profiteroles, and is still very popular today.
 Interestingly, WEW also get lots of croquembouche requests from destination wedding couples who choose France as their location.
 "We had a couple from Singapore who wanted a gigantic croquembouche for their cake cutting," they recalled.
 "That was before they realized a croquembouche is not a cake you can actually cut."

 Popular guest favors for French weddings include customized candles, dragées (see below), or a sample of something local—such as a small bottle of olive oil or dried lavender, says WEW.
 Monnet says, "In our case it was little lavender bags as a symbol of Provence," but she's also seen little pots of honey, local souvenirs, and cookies.

 French wedding festivities often include a Sunday brunch or lunch.
-Vanessa and her husband hosted a picnic on the Sunday following her wedding, writing in the invite the French equivalent of, "It is important for us to be surrounded by the people we cherish the most.
+Monnet and her husband hosted a picnic on the Sunday following their wedding, writing in the invite the French equivalent of, "It is important for us to be surrounded by the people we cherish the most.
 We would be really happy if we could be together and toast!"